DataDog/documentation/content/en/serverless/guide/azure_app_service_linux_containers_serverless_init.md

 Images are tagged based on semantic versioning, with each new version receiving three relevant tags:

-* `1`, `1-alpine`: use these to track the latest minor releases, without breaking chagnes
+* `1`, `1-alpine`: use these to track the latest minor releases, without breaking changes
 * `1.x.x`, `1.x.x-alpine`: use these to pin to a precise version of the library
 * `latest`, `latest-alpine`: use these to follow the latest version release, which may include breaking changes